tedunderwood/horizon/appendixA/countwordsinfeatures/readme.md

 clause at the end of the script.

-BUT before that will work, you'll also need to get [a lot of rulesets from my DataMunging repo,](https://github.com/tedunderwood/DataMunging/tree/master/rulesets) and change the paths in pasefeaturejsons so they point to your local copy of those rules.
+BUT before that will work, you'll also need to get [a lot of rulesets from my DataMunging repo,](https://github.com/tedunderwood/DataMunging/tree/master/rulesets) and change the paths in parsefeaturejsons so they point to your local copy of those rules.
 Sorry.